Obstetrics & Gynecology

 The first two years of residency concentrate on obstetrics and gynecology with rotations in obstetrics (6 months), gynecology (6 months) and night float (4 months).
 In addition, PGY-1 residents spend one month of Critical Care in an ICU setting, one month in Special Gynecology where they are introduced to Pediatric and Adolescent Gynecology, Breast Surgery, and Geriatrics, and a one-month introduction to Pathology and Ultrasound.
 PGY-2 residents have rotations with time spent in REI, Gynecologic Oncology, Family Planning, and Urogynecology.
 A Clinical Research and Genomics rotation augments their knowledge of research, statistics and evidence-based medicine.

-In the program’s third year, emphasis is placed on the four subspecialties with a two-month Maternal Fetal Medicine rotation, a two-month rotation in Gynecologic Oncology; a one-month rotation in Reproductive Endocrinology and Infertility (REI); and a two-month rotation in Urogynecology.
+In the program’s third year, emphasis is placed on the four subspecialties with a two-month Maternal Fetal Medicine rotation, a two-month rotation in Gynecologic Oncology; a two-month rotation in Reproductive Endocrinology and Infertility (REI); and a two-month rotation in Urogynecology.
 There is one month of research and elective.

 The final year of the program is divided between Gynecology, Obstetrics and Ambulatory Medicine.
 The Chief Residents take on a supervisory and leadership role and assume full responsibility for the Obstetrics Service, Gynecology Service and Ambulatory Women's Health Clinic.
 There are also two months of elective rotations.